 How do I know if a “leading” is from God or my own feelings?

-Recently, my husband and I have opened our home to someone for a few weeks.
-I didn’t have time to think this one through or question what direction to take.
+A few years ago, my husband and I opened our home to someone for a few weeks.
+I didn’t have time to think it through or question what direction to take.
 This was the only action to take.
+However, I sought God’s direction every day after that.

-However, since then I’ve sought God’s direction every day for what step to take next.
-We all have times like this when God has brought a circumstance into our lives that we’ve not engineered in any way.
-There’s been no time to pray about it.
+We all have times like this when God has brought a circumstance into our lives that we could never have anticipated.
+There had been no time to pray about it beforehand.
 These are not the times I’m referring to.
-But as our unexpected circumstances unveil themselves, we may find that we need to seek God’s guidance.
-These questions can help then.

-I’ve also witnessed those who foolishly walk head long into disaster because they haven’t sought God’s wisdom.
-I think sometimes I’ve learned as much from them as I have from own experiences and as a hospital chaplain I was exposed to many such situations.
+I’ve witnessed those who foolishly walk headlong into a disaster because they haven’t sought God’s wisdom.
+I think sometimes I’ve learned as much from them as I have from own experiences, and as a hospital chaplain I was exposed to many such situations.